samscott89/draft-sullivan-cfrg-hash-to-curve/draft-sullivan-cfrg-hash-to-curve.md

 of base field Fp.
 - CMOV(a, b, c): If c = 1, return a, else return b.

 Note: We assume that HashToBase maps its input to the base field uniformly.
-In practice, there may be inherent biases in p.
+In practice, there may be inherent biases in p, e.g., p = 2^k - 1 will

-((TODO: should more be said about this?))
+have non-negligible bias in higher bits.

+((TODO: expand on this problem))

 # Hashing Variants

 ## Icart Method {#icart}

-The following hash_to_curve_icart(alpha) algorithm implements a constant-time variant of hash_to_curve(alpha, x).
-This algorithm works for any curve over F_{p^n}, where p^n = 2 mod 3 (or p = 2 mod 3 and for odd n), including:
+The following hash_to_curve_icart(alpha) implements the Icart method from {{Icart09}}.
+This algorithm works for any curve over F_{p^n}, where p^n = 2 mod 3
+(or p = 2 mod 3 and for odd n), including:

 - P384
 - Curve1174
-- Ed448-Goldilocks
+- Curve448

-Unsupported curves include: P224, P256, P521, Curve25519, and Curve448 since,
+Unsupported curves include: P224, P256, P521, and Curve25519 since,
 for each, p = 1 mod 3.

 Mathematically, given input alpha, and A and B from E, the Icart method works